-The Associate in Arts degree in Education provides a comprehensive background in developmental theory, emphasizing the practical application of theory to appropriate environments for culturally, linguistically, and developmentally diverse children.
+The Associate of Arts in Education provides a comprehensive background in developmental theory, emphasizing the practical application of theory to appropriate environments for culturally, linguistically, and developmentally diverse children.
 The program includes development from the physiological, psychological, cognitive, and sociological perspectives for children from birth through adolescence.

-The curriculum is designed to meet the needs of adults working in various early childhood settings, including both public and private day care homes, child development centers, kindergartens, Head Start, and pre-school and school-age care programs.
+The curriculum is designed to meet the needs of adults working in various early childhood settings, including both public and private daycare homes, child development centers, kindergarten programs, Head Start, pre-school, and school-age care programs.
 The program complements the competency requirements for the Child Development Associate (CDA) credential and the standards set by the National Association for the Education of Young Children (NAEYC).

 Candidates must complete practicum and field experiences which are critical to many courses in the curriculum.
 Students enrolled in the AA program in Education must be admitted into the program while in the first education course ECED 104C.
 The admissions process includes completion of an application for admissions along with health, police, Child and Family Protective Services Registry, and federal fingerprinting clearances.

-Special Notation: Students must earn a grade of “C” or better in all required college level English and mathematics courses; and must have a 2.0 grade point average for graduation from the program.
+Special Notation: Students must earn a grade of “C” or better in all required English and mathematics courses, and must have a 2.0 grade point average for graduation from the program.
 Only grades of “C” or better are transferrable to the Flagship campus.